clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 **Important: Do not start the ciao controller just yet!** It should only be started after a network node is connected to the scheduler; otherwise workloads may fail to start.
-This restriction will be adressed once `ciao issue #12`_ is closed.
+This restriction will be addressed once `ciao issue #12`_ is closed.

 Compute node setup